jssteinberg/config/README.md

 ## Vim 8 +lua

 A simple Vim config in a single vimrc.
-It can be used as a boilerplate and works without packages/plugins.
-It gives no errors on missing packages unless keymaps/commands requiring packages are used. *Requries Vim >= version 8 +lua.*
+It can be used as a boilerplate and works without plugins.
+It gives no errors on missing plugins unless keymaps/commands requiring plugins are used. *Requries Vim >= version 8 +lua.*

-Packages are installed/updated with `:PackUpdate`.
+Plugins are installed/updated with `:PackUpdate`.
 Requires:
 [minpac](https://github.com/k-takata/minpac).

 ## Neovim >= 0.7